kyang6/RLabs/README.md

 insert image does not save the image file
 - deleting lab prompts notice twice
 - when pagination is introduced the col is shifted to the right a little bit
+- publications are ordered not by year, but by the order in which the first one of a specific year is created.

 ### Improvements
 - custom URL